Hamid-Nasiri/Recurrent-Fuzzy-Neural-Network/README.md

 # Citation

+This repository accompanies the paper ["MFRFNN: Multi-Functional Recurrent Fuzzy Neural Network for Chaotic Time Series Prediction"](https://www.sciencedirect.com/science/article/pii/S0925231222010074) by Hamid Nasiri and Mohammad Mehdi Ebadzadeh.

-If you use this code, please cite our paper.
+If you use either the code, datasets or paper, please consider citing the paper.

 ```
 @article{nasiri2022mfrfnn,